vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/home.md

 You can set the background image through `bgImage` and `bgImageDark`, but you need to pay attention that you must fill in the full URL or absolute path.

-Hero height can be customized through `heroHeight`, and if you want the information to be displayed in full screen, you can set `heroFullScreen: true`.
+If you want the information to be displayed in full screen, you can set `heroFullScreen: true`.
+Besides, minimal height of hero can be customized through `heroHeight`.

 If you need to customize some styles, you can set the style of the logo and background image through `heroImageStyle` and `bgImageStyle`.